Frequently Asked Questions

 How can I make a donation?

 You can donate to Greenfingers in a number of ways.
-The simplest way to donate is via our Just Giving page.
+The simplest way to donate is via our Donate page.

 How does the governance of Greenfingers work?

-Greenfingers’ voluntary chairman is John Ashley.
-He sits on a board of trustees who oversee the strategic direction and expenditure of the charity.
+Greenfingers’ voluntary chairman is Sue Allen.
+Sue sits on a board of trustees who oversee the strategic direction and expenditure of the charity.
 Each Greenfingers garden is assigned a Greenfingers Trustee and these trustees take a personal and active role in all the decision making behind the garden process.
 Within Greenfingers there is also a Fundraising & Communications Group and a Garden Experts Panel of designers and this enables the Trustees of the charity to focus on strategy and finance, leaving the other aspects of delivering the charity’s aims and objectives to the other two Groups as stated.

 How many people work for Greenfingers?

-Six people work for Greenfingers in a part-time and/or freelance capacity.
+7 people work for Greenfingers in a full-time, part-time and/or freelance capacity.
 The charity brings in other specific resources as and when it needs it and uses volunteers to assist with administration and in the gardens within the corporate engagement side of the fundraising activity.

 How can I get involved?